 Many patients can be successfully treated with retinal detachment surgery.
 It is important, however, to consult with a Berks County retina specialist right away because early treatment is the key to success.

 Drs.
-Malloy and Cusick have extensive experience in the treatment of retinal tears and detached retinas and will evaluate your symptoms and discuss the latest state-of-the-art technology and treatments with you.
+Malloy, Cusick and Traband have extensive experience in the treatment of retinal tears and detached retinas and will evaluate your symptoms and discuss the latest state-of-the-art technology and treatments with you.

 What is Retinal Detachment?